mi3nts/instructables/linux/rtcSetUp.md

 exit 0
 ```

+Make sure to add the line before the exit clause.

-After rebooting the following should be the result
+After the prevuis two steps are done and then rebooting the following should be the result
 ```
 root@odroid:~# ls -l /dev/rtc*
 lrwxrwxrwx 1 root root      4 Apr  2  2020 /dev/rtc -> rtc0